László Czakó

 László Czakó (/hu/; born 5 January 1966) is a Hungarian gastroenterologist, medical researcher, university professor and the deputy director of the First Department of Medicine, Albert Szent-Györgyi Health Center, Faculty of Medicine, University of Szeged.
-He is a notable and respected scientist both in Hungary and around the world in the field of gastroenterology.

 Life

 László Czakó was born on 5 January 1966 in Szeged.
 He graduated from the Albert Szent-Györgyi Medical University, Szeged in 1990.
 He has been working at the First Department of Medicine, University of Szeged (until 2000 Albert Szent-Györgyi Medical University) since his graduation.
 He started as a research fellow and later he became a senior lecturer.
 Meanwhile, he was awarded a scholarship to the Department of Gastroenterology, Academic Medical Center, University of Amsterdam, The Netherlands and a postdoctoral fellowship from the Matsumae Foundation to the Third Department of Internal Medicine, University of Occupational and Environmental Health Japan, School of Medicine in 1994 then a postdoctoral fellowship from the Japanese Council for Medical Training, Department of Gastroenterology and Endoscopy, Toranomon Hospital, Tokyo, Japan in 1999.
 And this year he completed his PhD degree in pancreatology and then he took a Master's degree at the Faculty of Law, Attila József University, Szeged in Health economics.
 In 2003 he became an assistant professor.
 In 2005 he habilitated and was appointed to an associate professor (docent, reader) in 2009.
 He completed his Doctor of Science (D.Sc.) degree in Medicine, and he received the title of university (full) professor in 2014.
-His working papers were issued in both national and international prestigious professional research scientific journals, and 130 scientific articles and books were published.
-He presents her talks at several conferences and at the different science forums and he developed significant research and professional relationships.
-His scientific and professional activities involve writing a lot of books, taking active part in editing numerous issues and he enriched the medical literature with several books.